 Here is a detailed list of what you should provide to your accountant when the time comes to prepare the annual report:

-• Brief Description of Your Company’s Business: Give a short description of your operations, including how you buy and sell.
-This background information helps your accountant to know your transactions and shape the financial statements accordingly.
+- Brief Description of your Company’s Business: Give a short description of your operations, including how you buy and sell.

-• Bank Statements: Provide complete bank statements for the whole financial year in PDF and the spreadsheet format (XLS or CSV).
-The accountant is going to need them to reconcile all income and expenses against other documents.
+- Bank Statements: Provide complete bank statements for the whole financial year in PDF and the spreadsheet format (XLS or CSV).

-• Purchase Invoices and Receipts: Please provide all the purchase invoices and receipts.
-They are required for substantiation of expenses, proper classification of expenses, and facilitation of compliance with local accounting requirements.
+- Purchase Invoices and Receipts: Please provide all the purchase invoices and receipts.

-• Sales Invoices and Receipts: Provide all the sales invoices and receipts for the fiscal year.
-Accurate revenue reporting depends on matching each sales entry against a corresponding payment record.
+- Sales Invoices and Receipts: Provide all the sales invoices and receipts for the fiscal year. g each sales entry against a corresponding payment record.

-• Uninvoiced Transaction Supporting Documents: In case that any of such transactions are not supported by usual sales or purchase invoices – for example, some cash expenses or special arrangements – attach other documents (such as contracts or agreements) supporting those transactions.
+- Uninvoiced Transaction Supporting Documents: In case that any of such transactions are not supported by usual sales or purchase invoices – attach other documents (such as contracts or agreements) supporting those transactions.

-• Loan Agreements: If you have loans that you have not repaid, provide the relevant contracts to your accountant.
-They need these to report your liabilities and accurately account for interest expense.
+- Loan Agreements: If you have loans that you have not repaid, provide the relevant contracts to your accountant.

-• Investment Portfolio Statements: Investment-held companies should report statements showing portfolio activity and balances during the fiscal year.
-These assure proper assets and gains/losses reporting.
+- Investment Portfolio Statements: Investment-held companies should report statements showing portfolio activity and balances during the fiscal year.

-By striving to gather these documents and keep them in order, you are going to help your accountant prepare an annual report that is accurate and compliant with the Estonian accounting requirements.
-Staying on top of record-keeping throughout the year simplifies the filing process, gives a more accurate picture of your company’s financial health, and significantly reduces the room for costly mistakes.
+By striving to gather these documents and keep them in order, you are going to help your accountant develop an annual report that is accurate and compliant with the Estonian accounting requirements.

 Reporting for Inactive Companies